VolkerSiep/SigmaMu/doc/source/getting_started.rst

 `matplotlib`_           In examples, we like to plot results sometimes `Sphinx`_               The documentation is built with it.
-`sphinxcontrib-bibtex`_ Handling of bibliographies in documentation `matplotlib`_           Used in some example scripts for plotting `sphinx-licenseinfo`_   For including the license file into the docs `sphinx_copybutton`_    For the fancy copy buttons on the scripts in the docs `pytest-doctestplus`_   To run doctest elements in rst-files
+`sphinxcontrib-bibtex`_ Handling of bibliographies in documentation `sphinx-licenseinfo`_   For including the license file into the docs `sphinx_copybutton`_    For the fancy copy buttons on the scripts in the docs `pytest-doctestplus`_   To run doctest elements in rst-files